What Wikipedia can’t tell you about making chatbots

 After I finally ordered doughnuts from my favourite food chain, it suddenly happened that I had to cancel the order.
 What do I do?
 Where do I go?
 Who do I contact?
 Do I have to wait for 20 minutes on the phone to just get to the right person to solve my issue?

 In the midst of my panic attack, my friend suggested me to use the chatbot that would assist my problem and provide a solution instantly.
 Voila!
 God bless technology!
 So this is where my research about chatbots starts (Thanks to doughnuts).

-Therefore, this time all curious and impressed, I turned to Wikipedia once again to learn more about chatbot making.
+Therefore, this time all curious and impressed, I turned to Wikipedia once again to learn more about chatbot building.
 But I found out that Wikipedia could not possibly cover the multitude of technology building!
 Hence, in this blog, we’re going to discuss about “What Wikipedia Can’t Tell You About Making Chatbots”.
 But first, let’s start off with the basics.

 What are chatbots all about?

 A chatbot is a computer program that conducts conversations with human beings and executes automated tasks.
 Though chatbots have been there since the late 60’s, they’ve achieved full potential recently.
 Earlier “bots” had been in the industry for quite a while, taking up repetitive tasks and automating them, in turn speeding up the business process and helping the organisation run effectively.
 Then came the “chatbots”, which imitated human conversations by taking in hints and ‘cue’ words and helped develop the customer care services.
 But today, chatbots have evolved and reached such a great platform that they’re taking over all sectors of industries.